DA-NDI/fractol/README.md

   to run enter arguments.
 For ex:
   ./fractol Julia
   Mouse for zoom.
 Wheel up, wheel down, clicks.

-  1,2,3,4 for colour change (i like 3)
+  1,2,3,4 //for colour change (i like 3)

-  -= zoom on keyboard
+  - = //zoom on keyboard

-  [] mega zoom
+  [ ] //mega zoom

-  arrow to move your fractal
+  arrows //to move your fractal

-  p reset all settings
+  p //reset all settings

+ + - //change iterations number (numpad)

  Have fun!